Go on to Part Four

 Apr.
 13 Chicago, Illinois Kinetic Playground

 Only about 200 people were in the crowd on this night to see Giant play in support of Procol Harum.
 GG supposedly put on a problem-free show, but Procol's set was bogged down by a myriad of technical problems.
 One person in attendance seems to recall Giant playing a new song that they introduced as "not being on an album yet."
 He says they then played Proclamation.
 This claim makes little sense as song is not believed to have been played regularly on stage for another nineteen months.
 Ray later recalled this concert with great fondness.
 At one point, Billboard announced that GG would be playing the Municipal Auditorium in San Antonio, Texas on this night, but they were incorrect.
+It was Giant’s second appearance at this Chicago club in just over a month, having already played there on Mar.
+9.

 Chicago press notice Apr.
 13, 1973